 Cyber safety is the safe and responsible use of Information and Communication Technologies (ICT).
 It involves being respectful of other people online, using good 'netiquette' (internet etiquette), and above all, is about keeping information safe and secure to protect the privacy of individuals.
 Our Out of School Hours Care Service (OSHC) is committed to create and maintain a safe online environment with support and collaboration with staff, families and community.
-As a child safe organisation, our Service embeds the Child Safe Standards and continuously address risks to ensure children are safe in physical and online environments.
+As a child safe organisation, our Service embeds the National Principles for Child Safe Organisations and continuously address risks to ensure children are safe in physical and online environments.